 Post Your Content Organically

 Before running an ad campaign, consider posting your content organically on social media.
 See how it performs.
-You can promote the posts organically to see what your audience responds to before making a final decision on your campaign’s content.
+You can promote the posts organically to see what your audience responds to before deciding on your campaign’s content.

 Promote Top Performers